burlachenkok/exploring-python3/python3-note.md

 ## Meaning of Object

 There is a clash of terminology if you have a C++, Java, or C# background.
 In Python, everything that takes up memory in some form is called the **object**.
 In other languages (Java, C#, C++) object is an instance of the class.

 So an object in Python terminology is:
 * Class instances
 * Exotic built-in objects (e.g. files)
 * Fundamental built-in data types (e.g. integers)

-It's not true that all things are classes in Python.
+It's not true that all things are classes in Python, but all entities that take some memory sre objects.

-## Python does Provide Access to Variables by Value
+## Python does not Provide Access to Variables by Value

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.

-Moreover, there is a very strange thing with default argument which was in Python since the early version.
+Moreover, there is a very strange thing with default argument which was in Python since the early `2.*` version.
 For the default argument - the default value itself is passed by reference and *calculated once*.

 This (unfortunately) creates an implicit global default value object.
 For C++ this is not observed, because arguments are passed by value, in the usual way of writing arguments, and is just a shorthand at least conceptually.